edsl/endefensadelsl.org/_revision/2011-10-02-telekommunist-manifesto.markdown

 fueron incapaces de ver cómo un sistema irrestricto les permitiría percibir ganancias.
 La Internet parecía el anatema de la imaginación capitalista.

-The original dotcom boom, then, was characterized by a rush to own infrastructure, to consolidate independent internet service providers and take control of the network.
-Money was near-randomly thrown around as investors struggled to understand what this medium would be used for.
-Ultimately, the mission of these investors was largely successful.
-Their mission was to destroy the independent service provider and put large, well-financed corporations back in the driver’s seat.
-If you had an internet account in 1996 it was likely provided by a small local company.
-Ten years later, while some of the smaller companies had survived, most people were getting their internet access from gigantic telecommunications corporations, which persists even stronger today.

 El boom original de las puntocom, entonces, se caracterizó como un apuro por poseer infraestructura, consolidar a los proveedores de Internet independientes y tomar el control de la red.
 El dinero fue tirado al azar por los inversores